Xiuhpōhualli

+Veintenas of the xiuhpōhualli

-Note: Aztec years were named for the last day of their fourth month according to the 260-day calendar, the tonalpohualli.
+Aztec years were named for the last day of their fourth month according to the 260-day calendar, the tonalpohualli.

 Reconstruction of the calendar

 For many centuries, scholars have tried to reconstruct the Aztec calendar.
 A correlation that is accepted in some circles was proposed by professor Rafael Tena (INAH), based on the studies of Sahagún, Durán and Alfonso Caso (UNAM).
 His correlation argues that the mexica year started on February 13th using the old Julian calendar or February 23rd of the current Gregorian calendar.